Cerebral palsy (CP) is a disorder that affects muscle tone, movement, and motor skills (the ability to move in a coordinated and purposeful way).

-There is no cure for CP, but treatment, therapy, special equipment, and, in some cases, surgery can help a child who is living with the condition.
+There is no cure for CP, but treatment, therapy, special equipment, and, in some cases, surgery can help kids who are living with the condition.

 About Cerebral Palsy

-Cerebral palsy is one of the most common congenital (existing before birth or at birth) disorders of childhood.
-About 500,000 children and adults of all ages in the United States have the condition.
+Cerebral palsy is one of the most common congenital (existing at or before birth) disorders of childhood.
+About 500,000 children in the United States have the condition.

 The three types of CP are: